exercism/julia/concepts/linear-algebra/about.md

 If you really want to swap rows with columns, the function [`permutedims()`][permutedims] will do this and give you a new matrix.

-This involves copying, whish is slow and memory-hungry when working with large matrices.
+This involves copying, which is slow and memory-hungry when working with large matrices.

 For Linear Algebra purposes, the [`transpose()`][transpose] function is more useful, as it quickly creates a lazy wrapper around the original matrix.